Gen Atem

 Gen Atem (born Anton Wettstein; 1967) is a visual and performance artist, musician, writer, and Zen-master.
-He lives and works in Zurich, Switzerland.
+He lives and works in Herbetswil, Switzerland.

 Life and career

 Atem was born in Frauenfeld, Switzerland in 1967.

 Gen Atem began painting on subway cars and walls in 1982 and is regarded as one of the pioneers of Europe's street art movement.
 He studied and graduated graphic design at the School of Visual Arts Zurich (today Zurich University of the Arts).
 From 1986 to 1994, he mainly lived in New York City, working as an artist.
 From 1994 to 2001, he studied Buddhist philosophy, practiced Buddhist meditation, and was ordained a Zen priest in 1999.
 Gen Atem is married to the artist and graphic designer Miriam Bossard.
-Since 2009 he is part of the artist duo Gen Atem / Miriam Bossard and their graphic design studio Bossard Wettstein GmbH in Zurich, Switzerland.
+Since 2009 he is part of the artist duo Gen Atem / Miriam Bossard and their graphic design studio Bossard Wettstein GmbH in Herbetswil, Switzerland.

+Since autumn 2025, Gen Atem (Anton Wettstein) has been the Vice Mayor of Herbetswil.